ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.5 =
+* Fixed to support new option to allow categories to be used to refine search results when displayed in more configurations

 = 6.7.4 =
 * Fixed warning in admin when activatinguser voting
 * Changed mechanism for user-submitted links to repost info if anything is missing or wrong.
 Now using transients.